Rosidvas/NumberGuesserVSanAgent-/README.md

-### Premis.
-This project is based on a simple Number guessing game made in C
+This project is based on a simple Number guessing game made in C#.